 Two major breakfast mistakes: "Eating light yogurt that is full of chemicals and sugars and thinking that is healthy," says Jaime Harper, MD, an obesity medicine specialist in Avon, Indiana.
 "And assuming because a processed boxed product is endorsed by the American Heart Association it is good for you."

-Recommendation: Instead, read the ingredients.
+The Rx: Instead, read the ingredients.
 If you can't pronounce them, avoid them.

 You Eat High-Glycemic Carbs, Not Fiber

 "Most people don't get enough fiber, which has multiple anti-inflammatory mechanisms," says Dr. Gerald Davies.
 Women should get 25 grams per day and men 38 grams.
 Meanwhile, avoid any high-glycemic white carbs that have more sugar than fiber.